 You know those zoning laws that limit the height of buildings in certain districts and tell developers they can’t put a commercial building in the middle of a residential block?
 Houston doesn’t have any of them.
 In some ways that’s great for a fast-growing city that’s expanding and adding housing stock, but it can also lead to a funky-looking mix of buildings.

 The food scene in Houston is famous for its diverse offerings and residents count themselves lucky to have such great restaurants at their fingertips.
 Tex-Mex is the city’s most famous culinary offering but, as you’d expect in such a diverse city, there’s food of all kinds available.
 Prices range from the high-end restaurants catering to the city’s oil millionaires to humble food trucks.

 13. The rodeo is a serious attraction.

 In some ways Houston doesn’t always feel like Texas so much as it feels like its own entity.
 But if you go to the annual rodeo you’ll remember what state you’re in.
-If moving to Texas conjures up visions of cowboy boots and concealed carry permits, the rodeo is the place for you.
+If moving to Texas conjures up visions of cowboy boots and concealed carry permits, visit the rodeo.
 Even if you’re not planning to immerse yourself in that culture it’s a fun event that brings Houstonians together every year.

 14. Have a disaster plan at the ready.

-On a more serious note, Houston is in the path of hurricanes and tropical storms, so if you’re moving to Houston it’s smart to come up with a disaster plan that you share with your loved ones.
-If you and the people you live with are separated where will you meet?
+On a more serious note, Houston is in the path of hurricanes and tropical storms.
+So if you’re moving to Houston, come up with a disaster plan with your loved ones.
+If you and the people you live with separate, where will you meet?
 Does your house or apartment have an disaster preparedness kit?
 These are questions it’s worth answering if you’re settling in the subtropical city of Houston.

 15. There are plenty of cultural attractions to go around.